• Skip to primary navigation

 • Fold in mashed bananas, let batter rest for 5 minutes.

-• Heat a griddle to 350° or use a heated frying pan with melted better.
+• Heat a griddle to 350°F or use a heated frying pan with melted butter.

-• Pour batter onto griddle or in pan and cook until the pancakes are bubbling on top.
+• Pour batter onto griddle or in pan using a ladle and cook until the pancakes are bubbling on top, about 1-2 minutes.

 • Flip the cakes and cook for another minute or two until golden brown and no longer wet in the middle.